-As it can be observed in Figures 7, 8 and 9, the accuracy that indicate the quantity of well classified images (correct) using the collective concepts for the object recognition task, is in general better than the accuracy using the individual concepts.
-For PC, SIFT and Bayes there is an improvement in the accuracy up to 2.56 %, 13.79 % and 20.62 %, respectively.
+As it can be observed in Table 3, the accuracy that indicate the quantity of well classified images using the collective concepts for the object recognition task, is in general better than the accuracy using the individual concepts.
+For PCA, SIFT and Bayes there is an improvement in the accuracy of 2.56 %, 13.79 % and 20.62 %, respectively.
 This demonstrates that the collective concepts have better coverage than the individual concepts because they contain information acquired from different points of view, which allows a better recognition of test objects.
-Also, the percentages of the number of non detected images of collective concepts are smaller than the ones of the individual concepts.
-For PC, SIFT and Bayes there is a reduction in the percentage of non detected images of up to 2.56%, 13.79% and 20.62%, respectively.
-In Table 8 we present the average percentages of false positives for both, the individual and the collective concepts acquired by the robots.
-We conclude that the collective concepts have better quality than the individual concepts.

-In general for both, the individual and the collective concepts, we observed an improvement in the accuracy when using the Bayesian approach.
-In Table 9 we present the average percentages of accuracy using the individual and collective concepts.
+In Table 4, we present the average percentages of false positives for both, the individual and the collective concepts acquired by the robots.
+From the results presented in Tables 3 and 4 we conclude that the collective concepts have better quality than the individual concepts.

+In general for the individual and the collective concepts, we observed an improvement in the accuracy when using the Bayesian approach.
 The average profit in the percentages of classification using the Bayesian approach using the collective concepts with regard to the individual concepts is of 14.63 %.